davidzenisu/iac-gcp/README.md

 - Navigate to the Actions tab of your GitHub repository to see your running jobs ([reference](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/monitoring-workflows/viewing-workflow-run-history))
 - You should see a job named `tf plan`.
 - The result of your terraform plan should show up there:

+## Backend

+> [!CAUTION]
+> Without this configuration your pipeline will set up a local backend during runtime which are discarded on a Github-hosted runner after completion!

+To set up a backend, you need to follow two more steps during setup:
+- Configure the partial backend configuration by replacing `"local"` with your preffered backend in `backend.tf`, e.g.: `gcs`.
+- Provide the backend configuration to the GitHub workflow `terraform init` steps (multiple!) so it can use the correct backend.
+The details should be provided via GitHub secrets and the authentication to the backend should always use identity federation or other secure alternatives!